Issue 9 - December 2019

 The current TAC and SCG are coming to the end of their two year terms and invitations are now open to individuals and organisation to submit an Expression of Interest for membership commencing in early 2020.
 Current TAC and SCG members are encouraged to apply.

-Applications for both Expressions of Interest are due by Friday 31 January 2020.
 Find out how to apply for the:

 For more information, or to discuss which group best suits your interests, please contact the NatHERS Administrator.